 Lawn stripes are a simple tool to add to your landscaping arsenal.
 Whether the new landscape has grass as a focal point, or simply in a small section, there’s a strange psychology behind lawn stripes.
-Lawn stripes improve the landscape and give it the finishing touch in a number of different ways:
+Lawn stripes improve the landscape and give it the finishing touch in several different ways:

 Firstly, they add a level of class and sophistication.
 Freshly mown grass with crisply rolled stripes gives connotations of expense, wealth and quality; think about golf courses, stately manors and tennis courts.

 Secondly, they give an impression of quality.
 If someone has taken the time to give the lawn stripes it must be well cared for, which means everything else in the garden is well cared for too.

 Finally, lawn stripes don’t last forever, with everyday wear and tear they will fade.
 This gives the impression of it being new.
 Like the plastic film on a new piece of technology, it gives that feeling of freshness.

 An important part of a landscape is ground covering.
 There’s something about seeing raw earth in a landscape that makes it look unfinished or poorly executed.
 One of the simplest methods of preventing this from affecting the impact of your precisely designed landscape is to simply cover it up.